TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

 The input JSON file `FILE` should contain a single object with properties:

 `nshards` (positive integer)
-  the number of database shards to create, which is usually one more than the number of shards that are intended to store object metadata (in order to accommodate jobs and low-volume system metadata that's typically stored in shard 1)
+  the number of database shards to create.

 `servers` (array of objects)
   the list of servers available for deployment